terrorizer1980/litmus/Litmus-test-examples.md

 end
 ```

-## Checking your manifest code is idempotent
+## Testing manifest code for idempotency

-The old way to test for idempotency is to apply the manifest twice checking for failures on the first apply and changes on the second apply.
+Previously, when testing for test for idempotency you would apply manifest twice and check for failures on the first apply and changes on the second apply.
+For example:

 ```ruby
 pp = ' class { 'mysql::server' } '